Sue: Ooh, new title sequence.

 She’s right, of course, and Mena promises to bring Pangol up better this time.

-Sue: Put him on the naughty step whenever he tries to take over the universe.
-That might help.
+Sue: Put him on the naughty step if he tries to take over the universe again.

 Sue: I bet the Black Guardian turns up in the next one.
 I could write this, you know.

-Sue: So am I!
-They didn’t even bury him.
-They went on a ****ing holiday instead!
+Sue: So do I. They didn’t even bury him.
+They went on ****ing holiday instead.

 Sue: Can he steer his TARDIS properly, now?

-Sue: So the story hasn’t been a complete waste of time, then.
+Sue: At least the story wasn’t a complete waste of time, then.